 Joseph Edward Glass was born September 18, 1937 to Joseph Edward Glass Sr. and Dorothy Holland Glass in Castleberry, Alabama.
-He died November 21, 2025 in Fargo, North Dakota under hospice care from complications of vascular dementia.
+He died Friday, November 21, 2025 in Fargo, North Dakota under hospice care from complications of vascular dementia.

 His early childhood was in Alabama followed by a move to New Orleans where he grew up and graduated high school.
 While attending Louisiana State University, Ed married his high school sweetheart, Patricia Cue on Sept 9, 1957.
-They lived in Baton Rouge, LA, Lafayette IN, and Charleston, WV while welcoming their 3 children, Janet, Mark, and Diane.
+They lived in Baton Rouge, LA, Lafayette, IN, and Charleston, WV while welcoming their 3 children, Janet, Mark, and Diane.
 They later divorced amicably.
 In l980 he married Ann Buettner, and they were blessed with one son, Eric.

 Ed was a 40 year member of First Lutheran Church in Fargo where he taught Sunday School for many years.
 He was an avid tennis player well into his 70s.
 His personality might be described as a curmudgeon with a big heart!
 Always an independent and critical thinker, he spoke his mind freely without regard for consequences (having the dubious distinction of being gently disinvited from men’s Bible study), but he was always generous to those in need, and was a particular contributor to Churches United for the Homeless.